most21/mlb-hof-predictions-demo/README.md

 1. Create a database of baseball statistics that specifically focuses on HOF players.

 2. Develop methods to predict whether a player will be inducted into the HOF.
-The project will attempt three different algorithms:
+The project will attempt two different algorithms:

    a.
 A peak-WAR (WAR is a common statistic to measure value) estimation system that extracts a player’s best years and compares them to existing HOFers.
 This is similar to Jay Jaffe’s [JAWS](https://www.mlb.com/glossary/miscellaneous/jaws) system.
 This method is not a probabilistic model and thus only provides a soft indication of a player's HOF worthiness.

    b.
 A K-Nearest-Neighbors (KNN) model that predicts HOF candidacy for players, either based on their entire career statistics or their peak-WAR data from the previous part.

-   c.
-(STRETCH GOAL) A neural network autoencoder that will be used to create dense vector embeddings for each player which can then be compared using cosine similarity.

 3. Build a command-line tool to interact with the above functionality.
 Users should be able to view a player’s data, make a prediction for a player using each method, and visualize how close this player is to other players.